romanpauk/dingo/docs/architecture/registration-and-resolution.md

    - runtime-only singular match: selected
    - static-only singular match: selected
    - runtime and static both provide the same singular binding: ambiguous
-   - collection request: merge both lanes
+   - collection request: merge both sources
 4. Build an `instance_request` for the requested lookup type and descriptor.
 5. Call the matching runtime factory entry point or static resolution path for the requested form and convert the result back to `T`.